Culture of Italy: Folklore and mythology

 Folklore of Italy refers to the folklore and urban legends of Italy.
 On the Italian territory, in fact, different peoples have followed one another over time, each of which has left its traces in the popular imagination.
-Some tales also come from Christianization, especially those concerning demons, which are sometimes recognized by Christian demonology.
+Some tales also come from Christianization, especially those concerning demons, which are sometimes recognised by Christian demonology.

-In Italian folklore, the Befana is an old woman who delivers gifts to children throughout Italy on Epiphany Eve (the night of January 5) in a similar way to Santa Claus or the Three Magi Kings.
+In Italian folklore, the Befana is an old woman who delivers gifts to children throughout Italy on Epiphany Eve (the night of 5 January) in a similar way to Santa Claus or the Three Magi Kings.
 A popular belief is that her name derives from the Feast of Epiphany (Festa dell'Epifania).
 In popular folklore, the Befana visits all the children of Italy on the eve of the Feast of the Epiphany to fill their socks with candy and presents if they are good, or a lump of coal or dark candy if they are bad.
 In many poorer parts of Italy and in particular rural Sicily, a stick in a stocking was placed instead of coal.
 Being a good housekeeper, many say she will sweep the floor before she leaves.
-To some the sweeping meant the sweeping away of the problems of the year.
+To some, the sweeping meant the sweeping away of the problems of the year.
 The child's family typically leaves a small glass of wine and a plate with a few morsels of food, often regional or local, for the Befana.

-The Badalisc is a mythical creature of the Val Camonica, Italy, in the southern central Alps.
+The Badalisc is a mythical creature of the Val Camonica in the southern central Alps.
 The Badalisc is represented today as a creature with a big head covered with a goat skin, two small horns, a huge mouth and glowing eyes.
-According to legend the Badalisc lives in the woods around the village of Andrista (comune of Cevo) and is supposed to annoy the community: each year it is captured during the period of Epiphany (5 & 6 January) and led on a rope into the village by musicians and masked characters, including il giovane (the young man), il vecchio (the old man), la vecchia (the old woman) and the young signorina, who is "bait" for the animal's lust.
+According to legend the Badalisc lives in the woods around the village of Andrista (comune of Cevo) and is supposed to annoy the community: each year it is captured during the period of Epiphany (5 & 6 January) and led on a rope into the village by musicians and masked characters, including il giovane ('the young man'), il vecchio ('the old man'), la vecchia ('the old woman'), and la signorina ('the young woman'), who is "bait" for the animal's lust.
 There are also some old witches, who beat drums, and bearded shepherds, and a hunchback (un torvo gobetto) who has a "rustic duel" with the animal.
 Traditionally only men take part, although some are dressed as women.
-In medieval times women were prohibited from participating in the exhibition, or even to see or hear the Badalisc's Speech; if they did so they would be denied Holy Communion the following day.
+In medieval times women were prohibited from participating in the exhibition, or even seeing or hearing the Badalisc's Speech; if they did so they would be denied Holy Communion the following day.